brandnewbox/bnb-on-rails-book/stimulus.md

 As an alternative, the team at [Basecamp](https://basecamp.com/) (the same team that wrote Rails) has created [Stimulus.js](https://stimulusjs.org/), which they describe as “a modest JavaScript framework for the HTML you already have.”
 Stimulus is meant to enhance a modern Rails application by working with server-side generated HTML.
 State lives in the [Document Object Model (DOM)](https://www.digitalocean.com/community/tutorial_series/understanding-the-dom-document-object-model), and the framework offers standard ways of interacting with elements and events in the DOM.
 It works side by side with [Turbolinks](https://github.com/turbolinks/turbolinks) (included in Rails 5+ by default) to improve performance and load times with code that is limited and scoped to a clearly defined purpose.

 In this tutorial, you will install and use Stimulus to build on an existing Rails application that offers readers information about books.
-The application already has a model for handling book data, but you will add a nested resource for review about individual books, allowing users to build out a body of thoughts and opinions about books.
+The application already has a model for handling book data, but you will add a nested resource for reviews about individual books, allowing users to build out a body of thoughts and opinions about books.
 This piece runs roughly parallel to [Nested Resources](./nested-resources.md), except that we will be using JavaScript to manipulate the position and appearance of reviews on the page.
 We will also take a slightly different approach to building out the review model itself.

 ## Step 1 - Reorganizing Views with Partials